Satellite glial cell: Function

 Research is currently ongoing in determining the physiological role of satellite glial cells.
 Current theories suggest that SGCs have a significant role in controlling the microenvironment of the sympathetic ganglia.
 This is based on the observation that SGCs almost completely envelop the neuron and can regulate the diffusion of molecules across the cell membrane.
 It has been previously shown that when fluorescent protein tracers are injected into the cervical ganglion in order to bypass the circulatory system, they are not found on the neuron surface.
 This suggests that the SGCs can regulate the extracellular space of individual neurons.
 Some speculate that SGCs in the autonomic ganglia have a similar role to the blood–brain barrier as a functional barrier to large molecules.

 SGCs role as a regulator of neuronal microenvironment is further characterized by its electrical properties which are very similar to those of astrocytes.
 Astrocytes have a well studied and defined role in controlling the microenvironment within the brain, therefore researchers are investigating any homologous role of SGCs within the sympathetic ganglia.
 An established mode of controlling the microenvironment in sensory ganglia is the uptake of substances by specialized transporters which carry neurotransmitters into cells when coupled with Na+ and Cl−.
 Transporters for glutamate and gamma-Aminobutyric acid (GABA) have been found in SGCs.
 They appear to be actively engaged in the control of the composition of the extracellular space of the ganglia.
 The enzyme glutamine synthetase, which catalyzes the conversion of glutamate into glutamine, is found in large amounts in SGCs.
 Additionally, SGCs contain the glutamate related enzymes glutamate dehydrogenase and pyruvate carboxylase, and thus can supply the neurons not only with glutamine, but also with malate and lactate.

 Molecular properties

 Unlike their adjacent neurons, SGCs do not have synapses but are equipped with receptors for a variety of neuroactive substances that are analogous to those found in neurons.
-Axon terminals as well as other parts of the neuron carry receptors to substancesas acetylcholine (ACh), GABA, glutamate, ATP, noradrenaline, substance P, and capsaicin that directly affect the physiology of these cells.
+Axon terminals as well as other parts of the neuron carry receptors to substances such as acetylcholine (ACh), GABA, glutamate, ATP, noradrenaline, substance P, and capsaicin that directly affect the physiology of these cells.
 Current research is revealing that SGCs are also able to respond to some of the same chemical stimuli as neurons.
 The research is ongoing and SGCs role in injury repair mechanisms is not yet fully understood.